micronDLA/SDK/README.md

 `python3 simpledemo.py <onnx file> <picture> -c <categories file.txt>`

+e.g., if you have the fwdnxt models in the same directory as SDK:

+`python3 simpledemo.py ../../../model/alexnet.onnx ../../test-files/dog.jpg -c ../../test-files/categories.txt`

 If you used the example image with alexnet, the demo will output:

 ```